Delogrand770/champGG/README.md

 The nwjs.zip has some extra files (dlls, nwjc.exe, locales) in the zip but they aren't used for this application and can be deleted.

 # Usage
-1. Open the nw.exe, it will start downloading the item sets if the champion.gg can be reached.
+1. Open the nw.exe, it will start downloading the item sets if the champion.gg site can be reached and they haven't changed their code in a way that breaks the app.
 2. Copy the folders with champion names from .\ItemSets\Date_AllSets\ to Your_League_Install_Directory\Config\Champions\
 3. Play League!